digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Remove Retroactive Instances
 ----------------------------

-SCU is not compatible with retroactive instances, so these will need to be removed.
+SCU is not compatible with retroactive instances, so if you are migrating from an LF1.15 project that uses this, you'll need to move the instances to their respective templates during the migration.
 See `Limitations <#limitations>`__ for more information.

 Explicit Template Versions